93% of Google searches now end without a click

 - Direct traffic-to-revenue relationship (e-commerce, SaaS)

-…it’s worth bringing in an expert.
-Our free SEO + AI SEO audit is the entry point - you get a 30+ page report and decide afterward if you want to work with us.
+...it’s worth bringing in an expert.
+Our free SEO + AI SEO audit is the entry point.
+You get a 30+ page report and decide afterward if you want to work with us.

-Summary: the future of SEO in 2026
+The future of SEO in 2026

 In the next 12 months, “will my company show up in ChatGPT’s answer?” becomes the new “will my company show up on Google page 1?”.
 Start now and you’ll reap the rewards in 2027.

-If you don’t know where you stand: request our free SEO + AI SEO audit.
+If you don’t know where you stand, request our free SEO + AI SEO audit.
 You’ll get a 30+ page report on your site’s current GEO posture and concrete next steps within 72 hours.